m0ru/bak/02_problemdescription.md

 status quo: angular app\\ -->

 The previous iteration of the prototype had already been implemented in angular-js 1.X.
-However, the code-base was proving hard to maintain, as we continuously had to deal with bugs that were hard to track down, partly because JavaScript's dynamic nature obscured where they lived in the code and mostly because causality in the angular-app became increasingly convoluted and hard to understand.
+However, the code-base was proving hard to maintain.
+We continuously had to deal with bugs that were hard to track down, partly because JavaScript's dynamic nature obscured where they lived in the code and mostly because causality in the angular-app became increasingly convoluted and hard to understand.
 The application's